MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Brand Claimer**

-: Lasts 30 seconds.
-Allows passing of any brand by interacting on the aura while holding the buff and resets the brand's timer.
+: {% capture status_brand_claimer %}Lasts 30 seconds.
+Allows passing of any brand by interacting on the aura while holding the buff.{% endcapture %} {{ status_brand_claimer }} Resets the timer on a passed Brand of the Unraveler or Brand of the Weaver.

 **Deathsinger's Power**